Off-the-shelf SaaS assumes a steady business, but yours swings from Jazz Fest packed to hurricane-shuttered in 72 hours

 How to choose a developer in New Orleans

 Choose a team that will challenge your scope and tell you when configuring an existing SaaS is smarter than building.
 Ask them to model a festival-week surge and a hurricane shutdown before they quote, and confirm you own the IP.
 The best partners understand that New Orleans businesses swing hard and span industries, so they design for that.
-Custom builds here often absorb pieces of your ERP (Enterprise Resource Planning), internal tools, and business intelligence dashboards, so favor a developer who can see across those systems.
+Custom builds here often absorb pieces of your ERP (Enterprise Resource Planning), internal tools, and business intelligence (BI) dashboards, so favor a developer who can see across those systems.

 - !They pitch a rebuild of a SaaS you already have, ask why customizing it isn't the cheaper path